SingleStepTests/ARM7TDMI/README.md

         return test.opcodes[4]
 ```

+## Known Issues
+* When doing reads like LDRSB from unaligned address, the tests list a 1-byte memory access, even though as far as we know a 16-bit one is done, followed by a ROR by 8, before sign-extension.
+* Some illegal edge cases (which can't even be produced by assembler) where write-back register is r15 and destination register is r15, may not have perfectly correct behavior
+*

 ## Disclaimers

 * The tests do not properly restrict read and write alignment, other than instructions.
 Let me know if it's important to change this